tonaku47/msac-lab6/exercise03.md

 4. Why did we use the `--global` flag?
 (What does that do?)

+--global configs are avaiblable for all projects for the current user and stored in gitconfig.

 5. Check your git config to show the changes you have made